alxmrs/website/src/zettel/index.md

 While I can often coalesce these scattered thoughts into coherent essays, this takes time and effort I seldom muster.

-[Every new years day](TODO/), I conceive of a "nice-to-have" resolution to start writing.
+[Every new years day](goals) I conceive of a "nice-to-have" resolution to start writing.
 Visions dance before me of emulating great technical blogs that I spend the year reading.
 Alas, it never goes this way, due to a sense of perfectionism and habit inertia.